The Enlarged Board of Appeal has jurisdiction overA22 CBE):

-3) Irregularity to be corrected within a given period
+Irregularity to be corrected within a time limit

 If the provisions concerning the name and address of the applicant (R107 (1) (a) EPC) is complied with, the EPO sets a new deadline for the applicant to correct this irregularity and if it is not corrected in due time, the request for review is rejected as being inadmissible (R108 (2) EPC).

 If the request does not contain any irregularities mentioned above, the request is then examined on the merits.

 The procedure is the same as for the Boards of Appeal (R109 (1) EPC).

 - annul the decision of the Board of Appeal;